 Eating all the Food

-You might be tempted to jump into the enticing restaurants on Dotonbori Arcade with their famous 3D displays while you’re in Osaka.
+You might be tempted to jump into the enticing restaurants on Dotonbori Arcade with their famous 3D displays.
 However, I’d definitely explore elsewhere.

 Our kind guesthouse owner advised us to try out an area just a few blocks south of Dotonbori Arcade to eat where the locals eat.
 We found an awesome sit down sushi restaurant with really reasonable sets meals.